jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    instrumented.
 Enabling this option enables the ``ENABLE_PMF`` build option as well.
 Default is 0.

+-  ``ENABLE_SME_FOR_NS``: Boolean option to enable Scalable Matrix Extension (SME) for the non-secure world only.
+SME is an optional architectural feature for AArch64.
+Like SVE, when SME is enabled for the non-secure world, access to SIMD and floating point functionality from secure world is disabled.
+The build option is not compatible with the ``CTX_INCLUDE_FPREGS`` build option, and will raise an assert on platforms where SME is implemented and ``ENABLE_SME_FOR_NS`` set to 1.
+The default is 0.

 -  ``ENABLE_SPE_FOR_LOWER_ELS`` : Boolean option to enable Statistical Profiling
    extensions.
 This is an optional architectural feature for AArch64.
    The default is 1 but is automatically disabled when the target architecture